irazanm/web2_project_2/web2_project/README.md

 # project web 2 - Fitness
 - Razan --> home page,check all the pages ,edit trainee and class-info pages
-- Shatha --> trainee home page
-- Yara --> coach page
+- Yara --> coach page ,trainee home page
 - Lama --> class info page
+- cotch username : c_W
+- password for all the users is : 1234